adjusted cost base (or basis)

 the profit or loss resulting from the sale or other disposition of a capital asset.

-the portion of a donation receipt issued for a testamentary gift, and not used on the decedent’s terminal tax return, that can be claimed (subject to allowable limitations) on the return for the year preceding the year of the decedent’s death.
+the portion of a donation receipt issued for a testamentary gift, and not used on the decedent’s terminal tax return, that can be claimed (subject to allowable limitations) on the return for the two years preceding the year of the decedent’s death.

-the portion of a donation receipt not used in the current year and carried forward for use in succeeding years.
+the portion of a donation receipt not used in the current year and carried forward for use in the next five years.

 acronym for the U.S.-based Council for the Advancement and Support of Education.

 cash surrender value

 the cash paid by an insurance company to the owner of a policy when the policy is terminated prior to the death of the insured.